 Figure 1.
 Electronic Repeater

-consumed much power and were complicated, which means they were
+much power and were complicated, which means they were a source of

-a source of failure.
-They also had to be made for the specific
+failure.
+They also had to be made for the specific bit rate of

-bit rate of transmission and upgrading required replacing all
+transmission and upgrading required replacing all the repeaters, a

 Since the 1960s, researchers knew how to make fiber lasers.
 Proper doping of the fiber (introducing small amounts of active elements into the glass fiber) allowed it to be pumped with external light sources until stimulated emission occurred.
 While making fiber amplifiers was hypothesized early in the stages of fiber optic development, it was not until 1987 that working models were realized.
 Major contributors to the development included Bell Labs and NTT.